lsst-dm/dmtn-224/index.rst

 A primary GID must be provided for each user (apart from service tokens for service-to-service access).
 For federated identity and GitHub deployments, the primary GID is the user's user private group (see :ref:`User private groups <user-private-groups>`).
-For deployments that use a local identity provider, the primary GID must be provided as part of the user's identity information.
+For deployments that use a local identity provider, the primary GID must come from either a claim in the OpenID Connect ID token or from LDAP.
-Currently, the only supported way of providing this is via LDAP.

 See DMTN-225_ for more details on the identity information stored for each user and its sources.